learnk8s/learnk8s.io/src/gatekeeper/content.md

     },
     {
       "image": "assets/api-server-6.svg",
-      "description": "If you pay close attention, you will learn that the Mutating Admission Controller is the first controller to be invoked."
+      "description": "If you pay close attention, you will learn that the Mutating Admission Controllers are the first controllers to be invoked."
     },
     {
       "image": "assets/api-server-7.svg",